PHI102 Examen Philosophicum - English option

 In ethics, the students should be able to account for and identify ethical positions such as relativism, utilitarianism, duty ethics and virtue ethics.
 They should also be able to develop their own arguments using the different ethical positions.

-The syllabus is defined by the topics, and is specified in the study plan.
-Supporting material (texts, videos, summaries, lecture notes) will be made available in Canvas.
+The syllabus is defined by the topics, and is specified in the study plan, but students are free to use text books for examen philosophicum (not repetition material but texts written as exphil syllabus).
+Supporting material (texts, videos, summaries, lecture notes, exam preparation material, assignments) will be made available in Canvas.

 Minimum requirements for entrance to higher education in Norway (generell studiekompetanse).